|Team||Catechesis||Guild||Corp Communion||KCIC||5th Sunday||Liturgy||Icon||Retreat||RSVP||Silver Rose|

 The program works by refunding up $100 for every $500 that a Council donates to a seminarian.
 You need to submit the RSVP Application before the end of the fraternal year (June 30th).
 You should receive your check by mid September.
 The refunded money can be your seed money for next year's donation.
 It's like a 20% interest!
 In the last few years the donations from individual councils exceed $50,000 a year!

-All these combines, the Knights of Columbus in Iowa donate over $115,000 per year to support vocations.
+All these efforts accumulate.
+The Knights of Columbus in Iowa donate over $115,000 per year to support vocations.
 If you think about it, this is only enough to cover 2.5 seminarians.
 As of today, the four dioceses combine for over 50 seminarians!

-By the way, in the Fraternal Year 2012-2013, the RSVP Program is a Featured Program by Supreme Council.
+In the Fraternal Year 2015-2016, the RSVP Program is a Featured Program by Supreme Council.
 Councils that provide financial and moral support (minimum of $500 and unlimited amount of prayers) to at least one seminarian will receive credit for the 4 Church Activities for the Columbian Award.
 If you think about it, it takes about $40 per month in order to collect the $500.

 We are working much closer with the Offices for Vocations to make our Councils aware of their needs.
 Feel free to call them.
 Offer to sponsor an Andrew Dinner.
 Invite their seminarians to your council meetings and to join your council.